Dude4Linux/ansible/README.rst

 Usage
 -----

-For examples of how to use the Ansible appliance, see :doc:`USAGE.rst`.
+For examples of how to use the Ansible appliance, see `Usage`_.

 Documentation
 -------------